SJ-209/Assembly-endgame/README.md

 ## Technologies Used

-• React: For building the interactive UI.
+- React: For building the interactive UI.
-• JavaScript: For game logic and dynamic rendering.
+- JavaScript: For game logic and dynamic rendering.
-• CSS: For styling and animations.
+- CSS: For styling and animations.

 ## Project Features

-1. Dynamic Letter Guessing:
+1. Dynamic Letter Guessing-

-	• Displays letters when guessed correctly.
+	- Displays letters when guessed correctly.
-	• Tracks incorrect guesses visually on the keyboard.
+	- Tracks incorrect guesses visually on the keyboard.

 2. Keyboard Interaction:
-	• Buttons dynamically update to reflect "correct" or "wrong" states.
+	- Buttons dynamically update to reflect "correct" or "wrong" states.
-	• Disabled buttons prevent duplicate guesses.
+	- Disabled buttons prevent duplicate guesses.

 3. Language Elimination:
-	• Incorrect guesses "remove" a language visually from the list.
+	- Incorrect guesses "remove" a language visually from the list.
-	• Random farewell messages (e.g., "RIP, JavaScript!") are displayed for eliminated languages.
+	- Random farewell messages (e.g., "RIP, JavaScript!") are displayed for eliminated languages.

 4. Game Over Mechanic:
-	• Ends the game after exceeding the incorrect guess limit.
+	- Ends the game after exceeding the incorrect guess limit.
-	• Displays a "New Game" button to restart.
+	- Displays a "New Game" button to restart.

 5. Responsive Design:
-	•Optimized for various screen sizes for a great user experience.
+	- Optimized for various screen sizes for a great user experience.

 ## Installation